millarcalder/mysql-repliation-incidents/docs/incidents/source_db_fails.md

 STOP REPLICA IO_THREAD;
 SHOW PROCESSLIST;  -- Check for: Replica has read all relay log;

--- Conenct to DB2 (the new source)
+-- Connect to DB2
+STOP REPLICA IO_THREAD;
+SHOW PROCESSLIST;  -- Check for: Replica has read all relay log;
 STOP REPLICA;
 RESET MASTER;